 Before rolling your assets to an IRA consider the following:

-• In addition to ordinary income taxes, distributions prior to age 59 1/2 may be subject to a 10% IRS tax penalty
+- In addition to ordinary income taxes, distributions prior to age 59 1/2 may be subject to a 10% IRS additional tax

 Leave the funds with your former employer

-• You may avoid the 10% IRS early distribution penalty on withdrawals from the plan if you leave the company in the year you turn 55 or older (age 50 or older for certain public safety employees)
+- You may avoid the 10% IRS additional tax on early distributiosn from the plan if you leave the company in the year you turn 55 or older (age 50 or older for certain public safety employees)

 Move savings to your new employer’s plan